Covid 19 coronavirus: Credit application plunge in March as virus lockdown fears takes hold

 Consumer credit applications have plunged this month as global financial fears hit home and Kiwis enter an unprecedented nationwide Covid-19 lockdown.

-But applications to take on more debt have jumped for those with the worst credit ratings.
+But applications to take on more debt have jumped for those with the worst credit ratings as people on low incomes stock up on essentials to put a "buffer" in place.

 Data released today by New Zealand credit bureau Centrix shows demand for consumer credit has tumbled as most consumers look to avoid debt in the face of growing financial uncertainty linked to the worsening coronavirus epidemic.